MicrosoftDocs/azure-docs/articles/load-testing/how-to-parameterize-load-tests.md

 ### Providing secrets in CI/CD workflow

 In a CI/CD workflow, if you're using Azure Key Vault for secrets storage, you can provide parameter values using the YAML configuration file as shown [above](#providing-secrets-using-yaml-file).
 You can use any other secret store by fetching the secrets in the pipeline.
 You then pass them to the Azure Load Testing Task or Azure Load Testing Action.

+> [!NOTE]
-[Azure Pipeline variables](/azure/devops/pipelines/process/variables.md?view=azure-devopsd&tabs=yaml%2Cbatch#secret-variables&preserve-view=true) and [GitHub secrets](https://docs.github.com/actions/security-guides/encrypted-secrets) are widely used secret stores in Azure DevOps Services and GitHub.
+> This approach is recommended in a CI/CD system if you are using any other secret store or secret variables apart from Azure Key Vault.
+[Azure Pipeline variables](/azure/devops/pipelines/process/variables.md?view=azure-devopsd&tabs=yaml%2Cbatch#secret-variables&preserve-view=true) and [GitHub secrets](https://docs.github.com/actions/security-guides/encrypted-secrets) are widely used secret stores in Azure DevOps Services and GitHub respectively.

+To provide secrets from a CI/CD workflow:

 1. Add a step in the CI/CD workflow to fetch the relevant secrets from the secret store.
 For example, if your secrets use Azure Pipelines variables or GitHub secrets, add the name and value of the secrets.
 Don't provide an Azure Key Vault secret Uri in this case.